NOAA-GFDL/fre-workflows/MR108_README.md

 ### ------ GENERAL NOTES ON THE CYLC JOB RUNNER MANAGER AND CUSTOM JOB RUNNERS
-There is a somewhat annoying problem here- if we're using a custom job runner like `lib/python/ppan_handler.py`, it's `STDOUT` and `STDERR` get filtered at different points by the cylc.flow.job_runner_mgr, which creates and manages a cylc-user's handler of choice. this means that if there's e.g. a syntax/import error in `lib/python/ppan_handler.py`, the error message is often silenced or not output to screen in the way one expects.
+There is a somewhat annoying problem here- if we're using a custom job runner like `lib/python/ppan_handler.py`, it's `STDOUT` and `STDERR` get filtered at different points by the `cylc.flow.job_runner_mgr`, which creates and manages a cylc-user's handler of choice. this means that if there's e.g. a syntax/import error in `lib/python/ppan_handler.py`, the error message is often silenced or not output to screen in the way one expects.